wincent/clipper/README.md

     brew install clipper # run this outside of a tmux session

     # Configuration for ~/.tmux.conf:

+    # tmux >= 2.4: bind "Enter" in copy mode to both copy and forward to Clipper
+    bind-key -T copy-mode-vi Enter send-keys -X copy-pipe-and-cancel "nc localhost 8377"

+    # Or, if you are running Clipper on a UNIX domain socket:
+    bind-key -T copy-mode-vi Enter send-keys -X copy-pipe-and-cancel "nc -U ~/.clipper.sock"

+    # tmux >= 1.8 and < 2.4: bind "Enter" in copy mode to both copy and forward to Clipper
+    bind-key -t vi-copy Enter copy-pipe "nc localhost 8377"

+    # Or, if you are running Clipper on a UNIX domain socket:
+    bind-key -t vi-copy Enter copy-pipe "nc -U ~/.clipper.sock"

     # tmux < 1.8: bind <prefix>-y to forward to Clipper
     bind-key y run-shell "tmux save-buffer - | nc localhost 8377"

     # Or, if you are running Clipper on a UNIX domain socket:
     bind-key y run-shell "tmux save-buffer - | nc -U ~/.clipper.sock"

-    # tmux >= 1.8: bind "Enter" in copy mode to both copy and forward to Clipper
-    bind-key -t vi-copy Enter copy-pipe "nc localhost 8377"

-    # Or, if you are running Clipper on a UNIX domain socket:
-    bind-key -t vi-copy Enter copy-pipe "nc -U ~/.clipper.sock"

     # Configuration for ~/.vimrc:
     # Bind <leader>y to forward last-yanked text to Clipper